-Each patient’s personalized stroke rehab plan addresses physical, cognitive and emotional recovery.
+Personalized stroke rehab addresses physical, cognitive and emotional recovery.

 A stroke – also known as a cerebrovascular accident, or “CVA” – can affect many parts of the body such as movement, speech and memory.
 As a result, the road to recovery can be long and complex.

-Fortunately, the outlook for stroke survivors today is more hopeful than ever thanks to advances in both stroke treatment and rehab.
-While rehabilitation doesn’t reverse the damage caused by a stroke, it can help a survivor achieve the highest level of independence and quality of life possible – physically, emotionally and socially.
+Fortunately, the outlook for stroke survivors today is more hopeful than ever.
+While rehabilitation doesn’t reverse the damage caused by a stroke, it can help a survivor achieve the highest level of independence and quality of life possible.

 Our approach to post-stroke rehabilitation